fishslips/TimSeverance/docs/Academic/CS-3370/P3 String and Stream Processing.md

 The following is an overview of what your main function should do to test your functions using the file employee.xml(provided in this Zip file):

 1. Obtain the name of an XML file to read from the command line (argv[1]).
 Print an error message and halt the program if there is no command-line argument provided, or if the file does not exist.
-2. Read each XML recordin the file by repeatedly calling Employee::fromXML, which createsan Employee object on-the-fly, and store it in a vector (I recommend using unique_ptrs in the vector).
+2. Read each XML record in the file by repeatedly calling Employee::fromXML, which creates an Employee object on-the-fly, and stores it in a vector (I recommend using unique_ptrs in the vector).
-3. Loop through your vector and print to coutthe Employee data for each object (using the displaymember function).
+3. Loop through your vector and print to cout the Employee data for each object (using the display member function).
 4. The next step is to create a new file of fixed-length Employee records.
 This is explained below.
 Write the records for each employee to your new file (call it “employee.bin”) in the order they appear in your vector.
-Open this file as an fstreamobject with both read and write capability, and in binary format.
+Open this file as an fstream object with both read and write capability, and in binary format.
 5. Clear your vector in preparation for the next step.
 6. Traverse the file by repeated calls to Employee::read, filling your newly emptied vector with Employee pointers for each record read.
 7. Loop through your vector and print to coutan XML representation of each Employee using Employee::toXML.